kariljordan/bpco/_exercises/02-03-looking-into-yourself.md

 7. Make a commitment to reviewing your behavior daily: each day at [____________________] *(write in the time)* I will spend a few minutes reviewing how I am doing at changing this behavior.

+## Ian Hawke

+1. Internal focus: solitary consideration of a problem and its solution without talking it through or checking it against external reality.

+2. Easy for an introvert; minimizes conflict and criticism.

+3. Too easy not to act on any of my conclusions.

+4. Communicate to more people, especially from the people who are or will be affected by the problem and/or the potential solution.

+5. Regular social occasions (lunch and coffee breaks) at work.
+Must expand beyond my usual circle.

+6. My partner.

+7. On the walk home from work.